mobilecoinofficial/forest/echopay/README.md

 ### Run Hello Bot With Auxin ###

-Auxin can run hellobot as good as signal-cli.
+You can run hellobot with Auxin in the same way you did with signal-cli.
 To test hellobot with auxin, edit your dev_secrets file to the following:

 ```bash
 NO_MEMFS=1